websanco/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 In *Control Panel* &rarr; *Configuration* &rarr; *Search* there are three administrative UIs: Connections, Index Actions, and Field Mappings.

-See the dedicated [Search Administration](search-administration.md) documentation for more details.
+See the dedicated [Search Administration and Tuning](./search-administration-and-tuning.md) documentation for more details.

 #### Connections